dmorse/pscf/doc/user-man/param.rst

   mu_solvent(ic)  real     chemical potential of solvent species ic  C
   =============== ======== ========================================= ======

-The integer parameter "ensemble" determines the choice of statistical ensemble, and should be set to 0 for canonical (NVT) ensemble and to 1 for grand-canonical ensemble.
-The remainder of the section then contains only the input parameters required in the specified ensemble: If canonical ensemble is specified (ensemble=0), then the rest of the section must contain values for the parameters phi_chain and (if N_solvent > 0) phi_solvent that specify the volume fractions of all species.
+The integer parameter "ensemble" determines the choice of statistical ensemble.
+This should be set to 0 for canonical (NVT) ensemble and to 1 for grand-canonical ensemble.
+The remainder of the section then contains only the input parameters required as inputs in the specified ensemble:

+If canonical ensemble is specified (ensemble=0), then the rest of the section must contain values for the parameters phi_chain and (if N_solvent > 0) phi_solvent that specify the volume fractions of all species.
 The example parameter file shows this for a canonical ensemble simulations of a single-component polymer melt.

 If grand canonical ensemble is specified (ensemble=1), then the rest of the section must contain values for the parameters mu_chain and (if N_solvent > 0) mu_solvent that specify values for the chemical potentials of all species.
 Chemical potentials are specified as free energies per molecule in units with :math:`k_{B}T=1`.

-Values of phi_solvent (in canonical ensemble) or mu_solvent (in grand-canonical ensemble) should be given if and only if there are solvent species present, i.e., if N_solvent > 0.
+Values of phi_solvent (in canonical ensemble) or mu_solvent (in grand-canonical ensemble) should be given if and only if there are solvent species present, i.e., if a solvent block is present and N_solvent > 0.

 .. _param-interaction-sub: